People with good credit have good credit for a reason.

 This one isn’t necessarily true either.
-Me, myself am quite unorganized at times, but I’m still able to maintain a good credit score by keeping track of my spending and having auto pay on my accounts.
-This way it’s impossible for me to forget to make any payments on time.
-If you’re unorganized you probably want to be more organized so now is the time to start.
+I am quite unorganized at times, but I’m still able to maintain a good credit score by keeping track of my spending and having auto pay on my accounts.
+This way, it’s impossible for me to forget to make any payments on time.
+If you’re unorganized, you probably want to be more organized, so now is the time to start.

-This list isn’t an all conclusive list, but most often this is what it takes to get good credit.
-Actively monitoring your credit and score are one of the most important, aside from paying your bills on time.
+This list isn’t all conclusive, but most often, this is what it takes to get good credit.
+Actively monitoring your credit and score is one of the most important, aside from paying your bills on time.

-When you’re actively involved in the day to day changes, and you get up to date credit score updates you tend to be more on top of your bills.
-Something about getting that alert that your credit score has improved that feels so good you want it to keep happening.
+When you’re actively involved in the day to day changes and get up to date credit score updates, you tend to be more on top of your bills.
+Something about getting that alert that your credit score has improved feels so good you want it to keep happening.

 If you’re struggling with poor credit.
 Start using some of the things on this list.
-Before you8 know it you’re credit score won’t be so bad..
+Before you8 know it, your credit score won’t be so bad.

 RATE SEARCH: Get Approved for a Home Loan